• Youth Transportation Safety Program

 The U in the Driver Seat program is provided to selected colleges and universities at no extra cost to the campus.
 U in the Driver Seat can be utilized alongside an existing college group/program or stand as its own student organization.
 Regardless, each campus must have a designated UDS non-student sponsor to assist with the deployment of the program on the campus.

-Each campus is provided educational resources to assist in activities and educating fellow students on the dangers of driving impaired.
+Each campus is provided with educational resources to assist in activities and educate fellow students on the dangers of driving impaired.
 These resources are meant to provide beginning, consistent messaging so students can grow the program within their campus.
 Students help shape the program and are responsible for implementing it.
 TTI provides science, guidance, and base project resources.

 Program Director